Setting Up Verkada Helix

 This page outlines a step-by-step process on how to set up Helix in your Verkada Command organization.

-Step 1: Create a Verkada Public API Key Token
+Step 1: Generate a Verkada Public API Key

-To generate an API token, users will have to be Organization Administrator.
-This can be done directly through Command by navigating to the Admin page and opening the Verkada API settings.
+To generate an API Key, users will have to be Organization Admins in Command.
+Generating keys can be done directly through Command by navigating to the Admin page and opening the Verkada API settings.
 Detailed instructions on generating an API token from Command can be found at the following link: API docs.

-Note: When creating the API Token, make sure to set the permissions to “Read/Write” as users will need write permissions to to POST events to Command.
-Additionally, be sure to check the "Expiration" field as once the API Token has expired, any integration that has been setup with this specific token will stop working.
+Note: When creating the API Key, make sure to set the Helix permissions to “Read/Write” as users will need write permissions to to POST events to Command.

 Users with access to the API key can then create an event type along with its associated schema and attributes.
 For example, when considering Point of Sale implementations, a store manager could have an event type called "Sales Transactions", with attributes such as “price of transaction”, “items purchased”, “transaction type” etc. In addition, when creating an event type, users will need to define each attribute's data type.
 The supported types are strings, booleans, integers, and floats .